How Credit Scores Work: 7 Factors You Can Influence

 Ask for a credit limit increase on your existing cards.
 This instantly lowers your utilization ratio without requiring you to pay down debt.
 Most issuers allow you to request increases online, and many won't even do a hard credit inquiry.
 A higher limit with the same balance dramatically improves your utilization percentage.

 Become an authorized user on a responsible family member's credit card.
-Their positive payment history and low utilization will appear on your credit report, potentially boosting your score significantly.
-This strategy works especially well for young adults building credit or anyone recovering from financial setbacks.
+Their positive payment history and low utilization will appear on your credit report, which can help your file over time.
+This approach is most often used by young adults building credit or anyone recovering from financial setbacks.
+Results depend entirely on the account holder's habits — there are no guarantees.

 Never close old credit cards, even if you don't use them.
 The length of your credit history accounts for 15% of your score.
 Keep old accounts open and make a small purchase every few months to prevent the issuer from closing them due to inactivity.